 First time offenders do not usually get sentenced to jail unless there are "aggravating factors," such as a high BAC, or an accident that causes injury.
-The chart below shows the possible penalties for first and second DUI offenses in Colorado:

 Your jail sentence can be greater than one year in length if you are convicted of other charges along with your DUI, since the sentences for each offense can be added together, or "run consecutively."